How Safe Is Cellular Data?

-WiFi is everywhere, from coffee shops to libraries to doctors’ offices to airports, and we tend to trust it–or, at least, we’re eager to get on it because we really need a signal.
-But is WiFi really safe, and is it safer than cellular data?
+WiFi is everywhere, from coffee shops to libraries to doctors’ offices to airports.
+Users tend to trust in-building WiFi, but is it safer than cellular data?

 There are two main types of WiFi: secured and unsecured.
 Although this is not a guarantee of the safety of WiFi, if a connection asks for a password, has you agree to legal terms, and register an account, it is probably a secured WiFi connection.
 An unsecured WiFi connection is as dangerous to hackers as writing your password down on a post-it note and then leaving it on your desk.